Top 10 Tips on Buying a Sapphire Ring

 Please also see our pages on "Non Conflict Countries": http://www.sapphirerings.org/conflict-free-sapphires and our page on Sapphires from Sri Lanka: http://www.sapphirerings.org/srilanka

 Sapphires are graded as a 9 on Mohs scale of hardness, with a diamond being a 10.

 Sapphires have, for thousands of years, been selected both for rings and jewelry because of their durability.
-Sapphires have throughout history been selected as jewels for the crowns of all European royal families, as well as being set into pieces which are thousands of years old.
-Selected because they have retained their beauty and color throughout the periods with out fading or wear.
-A Sapphire and Diamond ring will last you a life time and are often chosen to be passed down from generation to generation.
+Sapphires have throughout history been selected as jewels for the crowns of all European royal families, as well as being set into pieces that are thousands of years old.
+Selected because they have retained their beauty and color throughout the periods without fading or wear.
+A Sapphire and Diamond ring will last you a lifetime and are often chosen to be passed down from generation to generation.